Pharmacologic or cannulation strategies to prevent thrombosis of hemodialysis arteriovenous access

 Hemodialysis requires access to blood vessels capable of providing rapid extracorporeal blood flow.
 These requirements are currently best met by both primary arteriovenous (AV) fistulas and AV grafts.
 (See "Overview of chronic hemodialysis vascular access".)

 Hemodialysis AV access failure is primary due to irreversible thrombosis.
 More than 90 percent of thrombosed grafts have a stenotic lesion, suggesting that preemptive treatment of hemodynamically significant stenosis may prevent access thrombosis.
 However, this approach has been associated with disappointing results in randomized, controlled trials.
-(See "Percutaneous intervention for the treatment of stenosis in the arteriovenous access" and "Techniques for angioplasty of the arteriovenous hemodialysis access".)
+(See "Endovascular intervention for the treatment of stenosis in the arteriovenous access" and "Techniques for angioplasty of the arteriovenous hemodialysis access".)

 Alternative strategies to prevent graft thrombosis may be beneficial.
 This topic review provides an overview of pharmacologic or cannulation strategies to prevent vascular access thrombosis.